Skip to main content

 Production Configuration

-For production deployments, services are resolved from Git repositories:
+For production deployments, applications are resolved from Git repositories:

-# Production environment - services resolved from Git
+# Production environment - applications resolved from Git

 PLT_FRONTEND_PATH=web/frontend